501336North/TopTraxxChallenge/README.md

 # Auth

-Please not that if you have the Spotify app installed on your phone, the Authentication flow will use the app to log you in.
+Please note that if you have the Spotify app installed on your phone, the Authentication flow will use the app to log you in.
 If you don't have the app, we get you authenticated using the web flow.